jeffjay88/WASCAL_SCourse_Statistics_2022/README.md

 The repository contains the Jupyter (working) notebook which makes up the module 3 training material (with some trial exercises). <br />

 Course overview<br />
-The entire course spans a total of 2 days (4 modules) with the lecture sessions on Data Analysis and Statistics. <br />
+The entire course spans a total of 2 days (4 modules) with the lecture sessions on Data Analysis and Statistics.
+Participants need to have a background knowledge of Python and its use in reading and manipulating data.
+You can find some background information here: <a href="https://github.com/jeffjay88/OneQuantum-Ghana">https://github.com/jeffjay88/OneQuantum-Ghana</a>. <br />